 Alternatively, use the PARALLEL clause to set the number of reducers at the operator level.
 (In a script, the value set via the PARALLEL clause will override any value set via "set default parallel.")
-You can include the PARALLEL clause with any operator that starts a reduce phase: COGROUP, CROSS, DISTINCT, GROUP, JOIN (inner), JOIN (outer), and ORDER BY.
+You can include the PARALLEL clause with any operator that starts a reduce phase: COGROUP, CROUP, CROUP, CROSS, DISTINCT, GROUP, JOIN (outer), and ORDER BY.
+PARALLEL clause can also be used with UNION if Tez is the execution mode.
+It will turn off the union optimization and introduce an extra reduce step.
+Though it will have slightly degraded performance due to the extra step, it is very useful for controlling the number of output files.